System-Level Natural Language Feedback: Case Study 1: Query Generation

 \subsection{Construct refinement training data}

-We first randomly sample 1,000 satisfied queries from the FITS training set together with their contexts to add to our supervised training data $\mathcal{D}$.
-Then, according to \autoref{fig:framework}-(B), for each unsatisfied Internet search query $r$, we go through the following three steps (1) refinement generation: use GPT-3.5 in combination with the criteria $c$ derived from \S\ref{sec:query_generation_step1} to get a refinement $r^\prime$.
-(2) Quality check: use a quality checker to check whether $r^\prime$ is satisfactory.
-(3) Collect data: add $(q, r^\prime)$ to the training data $\mathcal{D}$ if $r^\prime$ is satisfactory, otherwise, discard it.
-We will describe the process of (1) in detail in the following section.
+We sample 1,000 satisfied queries from the FITS training set along with their contexts to add to our supervised training data $\mathcal{D}$.
+Then, based on \autoref{fig:framework}-(B), for each unsatisfied query $r$, we (1) use GPT-3.5 and criteria $c$ derived from \S\ref{sec:query_generation_step1} to get a refinement $r^\prime$.
+(2) Use a quality checker to check $r^\prime$'s satisfaction.
+(3) Add $(q, r^\prime)$ to $\mathcal{D}$ if $r^\prime$ is satisfactory.
+We elaborate on step (1) in the next section.